Chesapeake Bay oysters get more attention at pivotal time

 Oysters play an important role in the bay's ecosystem because of their water-filtering capabilities

-RIDGE, Md.
-(AP) — Robert T. Brown pulled an oyster shell from a pile freshly harvested by a dredger from the Chesapeake Bay and talked enthusiastically about the larvae attached — a sign of a future generation critical to the health of the nation's largest estuary.
+RIDGE, Md. — Robert T. Brown pulled an oyster shell from a pile freshly harvested by a dredger from the Chesapeake Bay and talked enthusiastically about the larvae attached — a sign of a future generation critical to the health of the nation's largest estuary.

 Continue Reading Below